microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(s: str):
+        return sorted(s) == sorted('Permute me true') and s == s[::-1]

+    def sol():
         """Find a permutation of the string 'Permute me true' which is a palindrome."""
-        return sorted(s) == sorted('Permute me true') and s == s[::-1]
     ```
     <details><summary>1 hand-written solution </summary>